 If you want to lean more toward a Gothic, antique vibe, choose a candelabra chandelier with metal arms and exposed bulbs.
 Try candle light bulbs for a more on-brand look, and install dimmable styles for versatility.

 If you have low ceilings, recessed lighting may be your best bet.
+LightStyle of Orlando says, “These lights keep the ceiling level, and can help you create the illusion that your ceilings are higher.”
 This type of lighting also looks great in long hallways, helping light your way toward the living room or stairs.
 Recessed lights are easy to install, and you can mount them onto cabinet tops by your entryway if needed.

 While recess lighting is less dramatic than other styles, it makes for a clean look you can play up with various decor aspects, like wall coverings and rugs.

-Another versatile entryway ceiling light fixture is the pendant light.
+Another versatile entryway lighting fixture is the pendant light.
 In a nutshell, the term is a catch-all for any lighting fixture that hangs from the ceiling, and it can even include some chandeliers.

 One unique type of pendant is the fabric-covered lampshade.
 Velvet is an unexpected choice that can make your room feel warm and romantic.
 Choose undyed linen and cotton for a rustic or modern look.
 Other unconventional materials include bamboo, sisal, and rattan.